-The Commission shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to determine if the applicant poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming or does not meet such other standards as approved by Tribal Council through Regulations, the Commission shall not license that person in a key employee or primary management official position.
+The Commission shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to determine if the applicant poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming or does not meet such other standards as approved by Tribal Council through Regulations including Protect Employee from Persons in Supervisory or Management Positions that have Committed a Domestic Violence Crime or Sexual Harassment Statute, the Commission shall not license that person in a key employee or primary management official position.
 The application will include all charges and convictions as required to be disclosed under federal or Tribal law or regulations, or under the terms of a gaming compact that the Tribe is party to.
 However, the Commission will not consider records expunged or sealed by a Court of law.